-The basic syntax of the AVG in SQL Server to calculate average is as shown below:
+The SQL AVG Function is a SQL Aggregate Function used to calculate the Average of total selected records or rows.
+The syntax of the AVG in SQL Server to calculate average is

 SELECT AVG ([Column_Name]) FROM [Source]